bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
 <summary>Explain Declarative and Procedural styles.
-Give examples for each style</summary><br><b>
+The technologies you are familiar with (or using) are using procedural or declarative style?</summary><br><b>

-Declarative - You can write code that specifies the desired end state Procedural - You describe the steps to get to the desired end state
+Declarative - You write code that specifies the desired end state Procedural - You describe the steps to get to the desired end state

 Declarative Tools - Terraform, Puppet, CloudFormation Procedural Tools - Ansible, Chef

+To better emphasize the difference, consider creating two virtual instances/servers.
+In declarative style, you would specify two servers and the tool will figure out how to reach that state.
+In procedural style, you need to specify the steps to reach the end state of two instances/servers - for example, create a loop and in each iteration of the loop create one instance (running the loop twice of course).
 </b></details>

 <details>